Updated: May 15

 Lean Six Sigma Blue Belt (Sponsor) Training & Certification

-Without the demonstrated and skilled support of leadership, the opportunities for success are poor, which means that any attempts to solve problems will be minuscule, costly or unsustainable.
+Without the demonstrated and skilled support of leadership, the opportunities for success are poor, which means that any attempts to solve problems will be minuscule, costly, or unsustainable.
 To define leadership and efficient and effective decision-making, we start by establishing a Steering Committee.
-This is the group of leaders who will solidify the organizational strategy to achieve major goals and to provide direction and support to ensure successful improvement projects that support those goals.
+This is the group of leaders who will solidify the organizational strategy to achieve major goals and provide direction and support to ensure successful improvement projects that support those goals.